-It is imperative that the installer practice ex-

-cellent workmanship and use only the correct materials and tools for a specific soldering job.
+It is imperative that the installer practice excellent workmanship and use only the correct materials and tools for a specific soldering job.
 Sloppy soldered connections can cause equipment malfunctions after a system has been in operation.
 This is especially true for a shipboard installation that is subject to ship vibration while at sea.
-Therefore, the procedures, material, tools and methods used for making soldered electrical and electronic connections shall comply with MIL-STD-454, requirement 5.
+Therefore, the procedures, material, tools and methods used for making soldered electrical and electronic connections shall comply with the procedures outlined in the 2M documentation (910-LP-705-7600) and (MIL-STD-454, requirement 5.

-SOLDERING GUNS SHALL

-NOT BE USED
+SOLDERING GUNS SHALL NOT BE USED